 - Add all ingredients into a large bottle and shake vigorously until combined.

 You guys know I’m normally extremely anti-calorie counting, but for the purpose of sports nutrition, it’s important to know that you’re taking in enough calories/carbs during a workout.
-For that reason, I’ve included the nutritionals for this recipe in the above box for your reference.
-It’s really hard to eat intuitively when you’re in the middle of a super long run. :)
+For that reason, I’ve included the nutritionals for this recipe below.
+It’s really hard to eat intuitively when you’re in the middle of a super long run. 🙂 Nutrition information based on recipe using 2 cups of water.

 Interested in learning more about sports nutrition, fueling right without driving yourself crazy, and getting additional sport-specific recipes?
 Check out my Nutrition for Runners Program.
 It also includes training plans!